ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 ### Event Driven Systems

 Event driven systems typically control their processes through the publication of and reaction to events.
 Whenever big data has changed in these systems events are published so that all other microservices in the ecosystem can see those changes.
-This is become very useful for keeping our microservices database synchronised, but there is no reason this style of application cannot be applied to geographically distributed systems.
+This is become very useful for keeping our microservices database synchronized, but there is no reason this style of application cannot be applied to geographically distributed systems.
 Even keeping different copies of the same microservices In Sync with data updates being published by the cloud version and consumed by all of the local deployed versions.
-Event driven systems allow us a great deal of flexibility as long as we keep the contracts for the events standardised and use send a message in technology to distribute the data events .
+Event driven systems allow us a great deal of flexibility as long as we keep the contracts for the events standardized and use send a message in technology to distribute the data events .

 #### Message Brokers

-These message brokers now come in a number of different flavours, from the more traditional message oriented middleware, to the more recent development of distributed log platforms.
+These message brokers now come in a number of different flavors, from the more traditional message oriented middleware, to the more recent development of distributed log platforms.
 There are cloud platform as a service offerings, container based offerings, as well as software you can install bare metal.
 They also ranged between free open source software and proprietary with the more common modern approach being free software and paid support.